-My English friend Tanya brought over a jar of this amazing jam, which her mother always made, and we finished it off in the first week.
-So I decided to make a batch yesterday with my friend Donna.
+My friend Tanya brought over a jar of this amazing jam, which her mother in England always made, and we finished it off in the first week.
+So I decided to make a batch yesterday with another friend, Donna.
 It’s so unusual and so good.
 (Think it would be amazing on baked Brie!)

 Tanya mentioned that the recipe was on BBC Good Food.
-After much research, (what exactly is Jam sugar?) metric conversions and hard math, we came up with this recipe:
+After much research, (what exactly is Jam sugar?) metric conversions and hard math, we came up with this recipe.
+Read more here about how to can jams and jellies.

 9 Tbsp pectin powder